By Nanci Dixon

 Mini vacation

-We just returned from a short four-night stay on a Bureau of Land Management (BLM) open space near Quartzsite, Arizona.
+Last year we enjoyed a short four-night stay on a Bureau of Land Management (BLM) open space near Quartzsite, Arizona.
 It was a “vacation” from our full-hook-up campsite at a regional park.
 Beyond FREE and available, there is a romance and sense of strength to being unplugged and independent.
 It has been difficult, if not impossible, to explain to my husband why I like it so much.
 In general, boondocking is underrated.

 Not a sewer hose in sight!